Spinoff Stock Research

-Our value proposition to investment managers
+Value proposition to investment managers

 All the taste, half the calories

 Some securities research reports appear to value themselves by volume.
 We pursue the opposite.
-Reports are 7 to 8 pages — not 40 — because we leave out the usual filler, such as extrapolated earnings forecasts, and extensive cut-and-paste from public filings.
+Reports are typically 8 pages — not 40 — because we leave out the usual filler, such as extrapolated earnings forecasts, and extensive cut-and-paste from public filings.
 The result is a nutritionally dense core of unusual ideas, all but invisible to the major data feeds, and pre-screened to fit traditional value investing criteria.

 Spinoff situations vary widely in quality, so we never recommend them carelessly or blindly.
 Instead, our ideas change flexibly with conditions.

-For example, our July 2012 monthly recommendation was not a spinoff, but a canceled spinoff.
+As another example, our July 2012 monthly recommendation was not a spinoff, but a canceled spinoff.
 Shares of insurer Old Republic International (ORI) had plummeted to barely half of tangible book value after it gave up plans to spin off a failing mortgage insurance subsidiary.
 Speculators, who had bought blindly on the prospect of a spinoff, were hammered on the cancellation.
 It was here that we saw an entry point.